omundy/learn-computers/topics/documentation.md

 - [Share and share alike](http://creativecommons.org/licenses/by-nc-sa/3.0/us/) attribute others' source code (their name and URL) in a comment preceding the borrowed code.

 ---

-## Video
+## Collect it all

-Sometimes a video is needed to tell the whole story.
-For example, in both [Immaterials: light painting WiFi](http://www.nearfield.org/2011/02/wifi-light-painting/) and [My little piece of Privacy](https://www.youtube.com/watch?v=rKhbUjVyKIc&ab_channel=NiklasRoy), they:
+Combine all of the above (the code, statements, screenshots/videos, images, flowcharts) into a single document, preferably that is online and you can share with others:

-- Are published online for the world to see (freely)
+- Edit multiple segments, text, and other documentation into a video
-- Can be shared, embedded to spread the word.
+- A Google Presentation or slide deck
-- Combine text, footage of the object working, screencasts of the command line, and tell the story dramatically.
+- A white paper (see next slide) published online as a PDF or web page

 ---

-## How to collect it all
+## Edit a video

-Combine all of the above (the code, statements, video, images) into a single document.
-For example:
+Sometimes a video is needed to tell the whole story.
+For example, in both [Immaterials: light painting WiFi](http://www.nearfield.org/2011/02/wifi-light-painting/) and [My little piece of Privacy](https://www.youtube.com/watch?v=rKhbUjVyKIc&ab_channel=NiklasRoy), the videos:

-- A live Google Presentation or slidedeck
+- Are published online for the world to see, share, or embed.
-- A link to a PDF or web page
+- Combine text, footage of the object, game, or interface working, screencasts of the command line.
-- A white paper (see next slide)
+- Tell the story dramatically, with music, a story, and/or a narrator or text subtitles.